yokoffing/NextDNS-Config/README.md

 # Privacy
 ### Blocklists
-There seems to be a lot of activity on [Github](https://github.com/badmojr/1Hosts/commits/master?before=fb857882973986a3ac4575cd1d79d9079d363866+35&branch=master&qualified_name=refs%2Fheads%2Fmaster) and [Reddit](https://www.reddit.com/user/badmojr/comments/) in the past months to remove breakage from 1Hosts **Pro** (see [this](https://www.reddit.com/r/nextdns/comments/uxwabr/kind_of_amazed_at_1hosts_pro/ia2gyta/?context=3) and [that](https://www.reddit.com/r/nextdns/comments/v6yiqe/what_filterlists_do_you_recommend/ic51pa8/?context=3)).
-But if you experience significant breakage due to this list, drop down to 1Hosts **Lite**.

 	NextDNS Ads & Trackers Blocklist
 	AdGuard DNS filter
 	oisd
-	1Hosts (Pro)
+	1Hosts (Lite)
 ### Native Tracking Protection
 :radioactive: *Enabling may cause breakage (unlikely)*

-Add these brands according to what devices you use; there is no advantage to adding brands you don't own.
-However, there’s *not* a strong reason to omit any brands either.
+Add these brands according to what devices you use.
+There's no advantage in adding brands you don't own; however, there’s not a strong reason to omit unused brands either.

 	Xiaomi
 	Huawei